MintMCP

 9. Composio

-Composio takes a different approach: rather than focusing on gateway performance, it prioritizes the 500+ managed integrations that platform teams would otherwise build themselves.
-With ~27,200+ GitHub stars, Composio has become popular for teams prioritizing time-to-production.
+Composio takes a different approach: rather than focusing primarily on gateway performance, it prioritizes managed integrations that platform teams would otherwise build themselves.
+Composio is a fit for teams prioritizing time-to-production for common SaaS and app workflows.

 Integration-First Strategy

-The unified authentication layer abstracts OAuth and API key complexity across all tools automatically.
-Native support for 25+ agent frameworks (LangChain, CrewAI, AutoGen) means platform teams can enable AI tools without framework-specific integration work.
+The unified authentication layer abstracts OAuth and API key complexity across tools.
+Native support for multiple agent frameworks means platform teams can enable AI tools without framework-specific integration work.

 Key Capabilities

-• SOC 2 Type II compliance for enterprise procurement
+• SOC 2 Type II audited controls for enterprise procurement

 • Significantly reduces integration setup time for common workflows